vespa-engine/blog/_posts/2023-03-29-semantic-search-with-multi-vector-indexing.md

 a document from the HNSW index, the mapping from _docid_ to set of _nodeids_ is used to find the graph nodes to be removed.

-The greedy search algorithm that finds the K closest neighbors to a query vector is slightly altered compared to the single-vector case.
+The greedy search algorithm that finds the K (`targetHits`) closest neighbors to a query vector is slightly altered compared to the single-vector case.
 The greedy search continues until graph nodes with K unique For each _docid_, the graph node (vector) that is